dpajin/snmptrapd-influxdb-exporter/README.md

 authCommunity execute community
 ```

 If the system is to be used to process SNMPv3 Traps or Informs, that should be configured in this file as well.
-Please consult *net-snmp* and *snmptrapd* documentation on how to configure SNMPv3 traps and SNMPv2 / v3 Informs.
+There are some Commented Samples in the config file.
+Please consult *net-snmp* and *snmptrapd* documentation on how to configure SNMPv3 traps and Informs.

 The second line defines how  received SNMP Traps will be handled.
 This line specifies that the Python script   `snmptrapd-influxdb-exporter.py`, located in the `/` directory will be executed for each SNMP Trap.